Peter Gammons: Personal life

-He lives in Boston, Massachusetts and Cape Cod, Massachusetts with his wife Gloria.
+Gammons lives in Bourne, Massachusetts, located on the Cape Cod peninsula, with his wife, Gloria.

-On June 27, 2006, Gammons was stricken with the rupture of a brain aneurysm in the morning near his home on Cape Cod, Massachusetts.
-He was initially rushed to Falmouth Hospital before being airlifted to Brigham and Women's Hospital in Boston.
-At Brigham and Women's Hospital, Gammons' operation was performed by neurosurgeon Dr. Arthur Day who was a friend to late Red Sox hitter Ted Williams.
+On June 27, 2006, Gammons was stricken with the rupture of a brain aneurysm in the morning near his home in Bourne, Massachusetts.
+He was initially rushed to Falmouth Hospital in Cape Cod before being airlifted to Brigham and Women's Hospital in Boston, Massachusetts.
+At Brigham and Women's, Gammons' operation was performed by neurosurgeon Dr. Arthur Day, who was a friend to late Red Sox hitter Ted Williams.
 Sportswriter Bob Ryan of The Boston Globe reported that Gammons was expected to be in intensive care for 10 to 12 days.
 He was resting in intensive care following the operation, and doctors listed him in "good" condition the following day.
 On July 17, he was released from the hospital and entered the Rehabilitation Hospital of the Cape and Islands.
 On August 19, Gammons made his first public appearance since the aneurysm rupture at Fenway Park when the Red Sox played the Yankees.